 Gender Inequity Acknowledgement Form

 On January 6, 2014, the New Jersey Department of Labor and Workforce Development (NJDOLWD) released a new mandatory gender equity notice, which we must distribute to all employees annually.
 This new requirement includes an acknowledgement that the employee has received the gender equity notice, and has read and understood its terms.
 The acknowledgement must be electronically signed and submitted by the employee within 30 days of its receipt/distribution.
-The electronic notice and acknowledgement is available through the following link:
+The electronic notice and acknowledgement is available through MyMU Portal by clicking the available link.

 The federal and state laws which prohibit discrimination in the workplace are not new; the state has merely enacted this new notice requirement beginning this year.
 The University additionally has a policy regarding discrimination and harassment which you will find here: